3CR Melbourne: Women

 In 1986, 3CR became to first radio station in Australia to appoint a paid Women's Officer.
 The station hosts several programmes promoting women's voices in both English and community languages, and feminist current affairs shows.
 It also promotes training opportunities for girls and women, such as Girls Radio Club.

 In July 2013, a program by Clemmie Wetherall from 'Women on the Line' on family violence was recognised by the Eliminating Violence Against Women Media Awards in the category 'Best Radio News / Current Affairs'.
 Her piece used a well–known Hollywood incident to explore family violence and make it relevant to the ordinary person.

 Gay and lesbian (LGBTIQA+)

 Gay Liberation (Melbourne) was a founding member of 3CR in 1975, with the Gay Liberation Radio Collective producing their first program, and Australia's first gay radio program, in 1976.
-The Gay Liberation program was following by the Lesbian and Gay Show, HIV Plus (formerly Positively Primed), In Ya Face, Dykes on Mics, Out of the Pan, and Queering The Air; with lesbian, gay, trans*, and queer issues also covered in current affairs and social justice programming.
+The Gay Liberation program was following by the Lesbian and Gay Show, HIV Plus (formerly Positively Primed), In Ya Face, Dykes on Mics, Out of the Pan, and Queering The Air.
+Lesbian, gay, trans*, and queer issues are also covered in current affairs and social justice programming.
+For example, 3CR aired a special podcast in early 2025 on the queer history of the city of Merri-bek called Queer Histories Queer Futures.